 - 5.3 You must pay the rent and any other money owed to the council under this tenancy agreement. - 5.4 You may pay your rent weekly or for any longer period such as fortnightly, four-weekly or monthly.
 Rent falls due on a Monday and it must be paid in advance.
-Your weekly rent at the start of your tenancy is set out on page one of this tenancy agreement. - 5.5 You can pay your rent in any of the following ways: by Direct Debit, by standing order, by debit or credit card, by internet banking, by cheque, by cash payment and by PayPoint.
+However, the council will not consider that your rent account is in arrears if payment is made and received before close of business on the Friday in the week that it is due.
+Your weekly rent at the start of your tenancy is set out on page one of this tenancy agreement. - 5.5 You can pay your rent in any of the following ways: by direct debit, by standing order, by debit or credit card, by internet banking, by cheque, by cash payment and by PayPoint.
 (For more information about payment methods, please ask your Housing Officer).